 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-M5 does not offer wifi capability.
+In contrast, the E-M5 does not provide wifi capability.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M5 was succeeded by the Olympus E-M5 II.
+Both the E-M5 and the A9 have been discontinued, but can regularly be found used on eBay.
+The E-M5 was replaced by the Olympus E-M5 II, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-M5 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus OM-D E-M5: